Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Graphical notation for tensor networks

+In addition, the tensor product of two vectors $v\in V$ and $w\in W$ is depicted by placing both representations in the same picture, next to each other:

-The labels $V$ and $W$ allow to identify which is the corresponding index, even if $V = W$.
-Other option, used here, consists on prescribing colors to distinguish them.
-Also, notice that we have implicitly identified $V\otimes W$ and $W\otimes V$, but these are again canonically isomorphic.
-The tensor product $v\otimes w\in V\otimes W$ of two vectors $v\in V$ and $w\in W$ can be depicted by placing the factors next to each other in the same picture:
+Note that, although the labels $V$ and $W$ should allow to identify the corresponding indices, even if $V = W$, it may not be enough.
+One solution, used in this paper, consists on prescribing colors to each index.
+Additionally, note that we have implicitly identified $V\otimes W$ and $W\otimes V$, since no order is prescribed in the previous picture.
+However, these are again canonically isomorphic and no preference is considered here.
+In this context, it is natural to represent the action of the canonical pairing by joining the corresponding lines, i.e.